ILDaviz/aicontextator/README.md

 ```
 The following text is a collection of source code files from a software project.
-Each file is delimited by a header line starting with "--- FILE:".
+Each file is delimited by a header line starting with "--- FILE: [filepath]".
 Use only this content as the source of truth when answering questions.

 Project structure: